efeacer/EPFL_ML_Project2/scripts/README.md

 ## Group: THREE COMMA CLUB (Efe Acer, Murat Topak, Daniil Dmitriev)

-### Steps to reproduce our result on the CrowdAI platform:
+### Steps to reproduce our result on the crowdAI platform:

 1) Make sure the raw datasets `data_train.csv` and `sample_submission.csv` are inside the `datasets` folder located here in the `scripts` folder.